High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Discussion

-The Seyfert-like points in the NW cone show less extreme SLI {values compared to those in the SE cone}.{An exception is the concentration of elevated SLI values at the eastern edge of the cone.
-The positions of the high-SLI points coincide with the dust lane.
-In the reddening-corrected image, the SLI values decrease (see Fig.\,\ref{fig:extinction}), so we conclude that their presence is due to the extinction.} The radio jet in this direction is weaker,{ there is no corresponding enhancement in soft X-ray emission, unlike what is observed in the SE cone. }Therefore, we conclude that the emission in the NW cone is {primarily driven} by AGN photo-ionization, with some contribution from shock excitation, as {suggested by the} X-ray spectral modeling presented in Paper~I.
+The Seyfert-like points in the NW cone show less extreme SLI values compared to those in the SE cone{: $97$\% of Seyfert-type pixels have SLI$<0.45$, consistent with AGN photoionization}. { The exception is the concentration of elevated SLI ($>0.45$) values at the eastern edge of the NW cone.
+However, this high-SLI region coincides with the dust lane (see Fig.~\ref{fig:dust} for comparison).
+The SLI values characterizing that region decreased in the reddening-corrected image { to SLI$\sim0.2$} (Fig.~\ref{fig:extinction}), and therefore we conclude that high SLI values originate from extinction.} The radio jet in the NW cone direction is weaker,{ and there is no corresponding enhancement in soft X-ray emission, unlike what is observed in the SE cone. }This is consistent with the SLI values indicating that the NW cone is {primarily driven} by AGN photo-ionization.

-In the NW cone, higher SLI values are concentrated at three distinct radii (Fig.\,\ref{fig:profile_rad}).
-These correspond to the arcs of {enhanced excitation visible} in the right panel of Fig.\,\ref{fig:profile_rad}.
-In the BPT diagram, these regions have enhanced SLI $\sim 0.2-0.3$, consistent with either shocks or photoionization (see Fig.\,\ref{fig:emodel}). {Maxima are present SLI profiles obtained for both reddening corrected and raw data.} Although {these regions} cannot be spatially resolved with the available {\it Chandra} data, they may contribute to the the thermal emission component present in the X-ray spectra (Paper~I), if thermal, shocked emission is present.
-Their angular distances correspond to physical radii of $\sim300$\,pc, $\sim500$\,pc and $\sim700$\,pc.

-There are two likely origins for the enhanced SLI ridges/arcs in the NW cone: (1) outbursts of enhanced continuum emission from the nucleus; (2) fast shocks from a changing wind speed.
-Both cases require variability in the central AGN.
-In the outburst case the NW cone would have a constant or smoothly decreasing density and the enhanced SLI comes from a temporarily higher ionizing flux.
-In the shock case the density would be increased due to a temporarily faster wind.